 This SQL Server instance does not have the required “max degree of parallelism” setting of 1.
 Database provisioning operations will continue to fail if “max degree of parallelism” is not set 1 or the current account does not have permissions to change the setting.

-In SharePoint 2010 days, Maximum Degree of Parallelism option was recommended, but optional.
-But in SharePoint 2013, it is mandatory to set its value to “1” otherwise SharePoint configuration wizard will fail.
+In SharePoint 2010 days, the Maximum Degree of Parallelism option was recommended but optional.
+But in SharePoint 2013, it is mandatory to set its value to “1”; otherwise, the SharePoint configuration wizard will fail.

 Set Max Degree of Parallelism for SharePoint 2013 in SQL Server 2012

-Here is how to set the maximum degree of parallelism for SQL server instance.
+Here is how to set the maximum degree of parallelism for SQL Server instances.